zqTheDesigner/obsidian-vault/Machine Learning/Algorithms/Decision Tree.md

 - Find the highest correlation feature and refer to the high correlation feature
 - Replace value with mean or median
 - Find the highest correlation feature, and do a linear regression

+# Sklearn Decision Tree
+- `from sklearn.tree import DecisionTreeClassifier`
+	- Capable of multi-class classification
+	- use `Graphviz` to visualize the tree
+	-
+- `from sklearn.tree import DecisionTreeRegressor`